bluthej/codebook/docs/pipelines.md

 Documentation contains the long-term memory of a project.
 When you're writing documentation, you're ensuring that your code will remain useful for a long time.
 Code should be self-documenting to a large degree, and you should put effort into automating most of the steps involved in generating figures and tables in your paper.
 However, you will still need to write some textual documentation.

 You can take that occasion to reflect on your project.
 Sometimes, you'll find that it's more productive to rewrite bad code than to write complex explanations for it.
 At other times, especially at the very end of a project, refactoring will not be worth the effort, and you will have to let things go.
 As part of the documentation, you can write about how you could improve on your project.
-You can use a framing device device like _three lessons I learned in this project_.
+You can use a framing device like _three lessons I learned in this project_.
 Learn from your mistakes and do better next time.

 ```{admonition} 5-minute exercise
 Add a README.md file to a project you're working on right now